ietf-rats-wg/eat/draft-ietf-rats-eat.md

 RFC Editor: Please make the following adjustments and remove this paragraph.
 Replace "__this document__" with this RFC number.
-In the following, the claims with "Claim Key: TBD" need to be assigned a value in the Specification Required Range, preferrably starting around 267.
+In the following, the claims with "Claim Key: TBD" need to be assigned a value in the Specification Required Range, preferably starting around 267.
 Those below already with a Claim Key number were given early assignment.
 No change is requested for them except for Claim Key 262.
 Claim 262 should be renamed from "secboot" to "oemboot" in the JWT registry and it's description changed in both the CWT and JWT registries.